zotero/citeproc-js-server/README.md

 To run this software, you will need Node.js installed.
 It is known to work with version 0.10.9.
 Earlier versions might work.

+In addition, these Node modules might or might not need to be installed:

+- npmlog

 ## Setting up a standalone citeproc-node server